-The Bureau of Children and Adult Licensing conducts onsite evaluations to determine compliance with state law and licensing rules, consults with child welfare organization to improve the quality of service and investigates complaints alleging administrative rules or statute violations.
+The Bureau of Children and Adult Licensing conducts onsite inspections to determine compliance with state law and licensing rules, provides technical assistance and consultation to improve the quality of service and investigates complaints alleging violations of licensing rules or law.

-Licensing and regulation of family, small, large and congregate adult foster care homes, homes for the aged, and specialized programs for developmentally disabled and/or mentally ill individuals who reside in adult foster care homes.
+- Adult Foster Care: Family, small, large and congregate adult foster care homes, homes for the aged and specialized programs for developmentally disabled and/or mentally ill individuals who reside in adult foster care homes.

-Licensing and regulation of child caring institutions, child placing agencies, children's camps adult foster care camps and inspecting juvenile court-operated facilities.
+- Child Welfare: Child caring institutions, child placing agencies, children's camps, adult foster care camps, juvenile court-operated facilities.

 The bureau is also responsible for ensuring regulated agencies and facilities follow state law and licensing rules.
 If the violations are not corrected and state law and licensing rules continue to be violated, the department may take a variety of disciplinary actions against the agency or facility.
 The most serious is the summary suspension and closure or revocation of the license/registration.